SantiagoTorres/reprotest/README.md

 artifact or `'"dir 1"/* "dir 2"/*'` for multiple patterns.

-To get more help for the CLI, including documentation on optional arguments and what they do, run `reprotest --help`.
+To get more help for the CLI, including documentation on optional arguments and what they do, run:

+    reprotest --help
+    reprotest --help schroot

 Running in a virtual server